cyberkrunk/resourcesforjazzguitar/src/about.md

 ## About this site

 Welcome to Resources For Jazz Guitar!
-As of today, in October 2024, there is not yet a great deal of material here, but this site will grow to include materials that should be useful for intermediate to advanced jazz guitarists.
+As of today, in early 2025, there is not yet a great deal of material here, but this site will grow to include materials that should be useful for intermediate to advanced jazz guitarists.
 I have a few major goals for this site.

 Goal number one is to provide a serious foundation in music theory for all the concepts I explore here.
 And by this, I mean at a level similar to what you would find in an undergraduate university course, or in a music theory journal.
 The reason for this is to promote a deep understanding of how the materials we use in jazz improvising are constructed, and how they relate to one another.
 I use the term understanding, as opposed to the rote memorization I often see recommended in jazz pedagogy.